8 Best Lightweight Sleeping Bag of 2026

 Pros

-• High-quality construction with recycled fabrics and RDS-certified down.
+• High-quality construction with recycled fabrics and PFAS-free DWR holds up to repeated trips.

-• Cost-effective compared to premium down bags with similar specs.
+• Cost-effective compared to similar-spec down bags from premium brands.

 Cons